pierocor/OPP/Obj-serial/Report/Report_optimization.md

 This is done by starting from the head [c] and then jumping through elements of lscl, as defined above, until we find the EMPTY (E) elements.

 An important limit case arises when the calculated nearest neighbour cell "c1" falls outside the limit of the box, i.e. when mc[a] = 0, for some a=0,1,2, and mc1= mc[a]-1, or when mc[a]=lc, and mc1 = mc[a]+1.
-In this case, we use an additional vector rshift[a], and when the nearest neighbour cell c1, is outside the box, along the direction a, we define rshift to be +L (or -L) as follows
+In this case, we use an additional vector rshift[a], and when the nearest neighbour cell c1, is outside the box, along the direction a, we define rshift to be +L (or -L) as follows.

 ```